AggregatorX/AggregatorX.jl/README.md

 * Create a new concret type, possibly with new abstract supertypes that are subtypes of one of the five top abstract types (AbstractTime, AbstractResource, AbstractGrid, AbstractMarket, Abstract Load)
 * Create a new build...(::NewType, JSON data) method that is dispatched when calling with the new type and sets that appropriate fields of the new type according to the JSON data.

+set_optimization_constraints(model, agg, comp, ..)
+If component is of type resource the connections must be found.
+There are four possible types: Load, Grid, Aggregator, interconnections.

+For loads an array of indicies is found that represent multiple loads connected to the component.
+For Grid only a single connection idx is allowed for each resource.